Ashwagandha: benefits, dosage, contraindications

 Clinical evaluation of the pharmacological impact of ashwagandha root extract on sleep in healthy volunteers and insomnia patients: A double-blind, randomized, parallel-group, placebo-controlled study

 A meta-analysis of four small clinical trials shows that taking Ashwagandha increases aerobic capacity in athletes and non-athletes, based on the measurement of maximal oxygen consumption.
-Effective doses ranged from 500 to 1000 mg per day over periods of up to 12 weeks.
-Positive results on muscle strength, speed, endurance, recovery time, were obtained in other studies with doses ranging from 120 mg to 1250 mg per day.
-However, the validity of these analyses remains limited by the absence of a control group, and the wide variety of training methods.
+Effective doses ranged from 500 to 1000 mg per day for periods of up to 12 weeks.
+Positive results on muscle strength, speed, endurance, and recovery time were observed in other studies with doses ranging from 120 mg to 1250 mg per day.
+However, the validity of these analyses remains limited by the absence of control groups and the wide variety of training regimens.

 Posologie